hupe13/extensions-leaflet-map-github/readme.txt

 Many thanks to everyone who found errors and provided ideas for new functions.

-* elevation: units and labels
+* elevation: units
-* parentgroup: realized with Leaflet.Control.Layers.Tree, works now with markercluster and geojson.
+* parentgroup: realized with Leaflet.Control.Layers.Tree, works with markercluster and geojson also now.